M-J-Robbins/good-email-code/email-accessibility/text-in-images.md

 Accessibility is the main concern with text in images, but there are some other things to think about as well.

 ### Doesn’t work very well in inbox search
 If a user is trying to find your email, they may do a search for some of the content they remember seeing.
-Some email clients will include alt text in the search adn return your email, some won't.
+Some email clients will include alt text in the search and return your email, some won't.
 I've not done a lot of testing on this but Yahoo and AOL don't return results.

 ### Doesn’t work at all in find in page search
 When the email is open a user might use the find function (`ctrl + f` or `cmd + f`) to look for some content.
 But that does not include text in images or alt text.